-STEP 8: Working with one ball at a time, roll into a ball in the palms of your hands and then roll the ball in the cinnamon and sugar mixture.
+STEP 8: Working with one cookie dough ball at a time, roll into a ball in the palms of your hands and then roll the ball in the cinnamon sugar mixture.

-STEP 9: Place the dough balls about 2 inches apart on the prepared cookie sheets and bake them for about 8 minutes or until they are just starting to brown around the edges.
+STEP 9: Place the dough balls about 2 inches apart on the prepared cookie sheets and bake them in the preheated oven for about 8-10 minutes or until they are just starting to brown around the edges.

 STEP 10: Once you remove them from the oven, allow them to cool for 5 minutes and then transfer them to a wire rack to cool completely.

-For perfectly round cookies, find a biscuit cutter or a bowl that fits around your baked cookies.
+- These cookies don't spread much, but if you find that they come out an irregular shape and you would like to round them out, follow these instructions.
+Find a biscuit cutter or a bowl that fits around your baked cookies.
 Immediately after you remove them from the oven, put the biscuit cutter or bowl over each cooke and slide it around the cookie in a circular motion.
 Allow the cookie to move around inside to form into a nice round circle.

 Sure.
 You could use salted butter, but I would then reduce the amount of salt by ¼ teaspoon.